Democratizing LLMs for Low-Resource Languages by Leveraging their English Dominant Abilities with Linguistically-Diverse Prompts: Introduction

-In this work, we focus on unsupervised, and zero-shot, generative translation and summarization tasks in low-resource languages, where no supervised few-shot prompts are used.
-We focus only on foundation multilingual LLMs \citep{bloom_scao2022bloom,llama_touvron2023} to maximally avoid leakage of human-annotated data inherent in instruction-tuned models \citep{instructgpt_ouyang2022training}.
-To this end, in recognition of LLMs' dominant abilities in English and some evidence that in-context exemplars primarily help the model \textit{locate} the task \citep{icl_bayesian_infer_xie2021explanation}, we propose Linguistically-Diverse Prompting (LDP), a technique that promotes the models to locate the task of ``translate any language $X$ into English'' by showing the model exemplar pairs between \textit{every} language and English (En).
-Practically, we gather a small set of synthetic $X X$ task, but we observe the model fails to recognize the language tag and often generate the wrong translation in the wrong language (such as Swahili in this case).
-In the example on the right, we leverage LDP to translate unlabeled texts of target $X$ language into En, forming back-translation synthetic pairs to prompt the model to translate from En to $X$ with much higher quality.
-This is because the target-side prompt distribution is now realistic and consistently close to the true target distribution we expect the model to generate, which has been shown to be crucial for in-context learning to work \citep{icl_bayesian_infer_xie2021explanation}.
+In this work, we propose Linguistically-Diverse Prompting (LDP), a technique that promotes an LLM to perform generative tasks in low-resource languages by demonstrating few-shot exemplars in a diverse set of high-resource languages.
+This method works in both unsupervised setup with foundation base LLMs \citep{bloom_scao2022bloom,llama_touvron2023} and pseudo-zero-shot setup instruction-tuned counterparts \citep{instructgpt_ouyang2022training,bloomz_muennighoff2022crosslingual,gpt4}, by synthetically creating few-shot examples from zero-shot prompting.
+An example of LDP for unsupervised translation task is shown in \Cref{fig:ldp_example}, where we gather a small set of synthetic $X X$ task may results in incorrect translation.
+In \Cref{fig:ldp_example:en_x_BT}, however, we leverage LDP to translate unlabeled texts of target $X$ language into En, forming back-translated synthetic pairs to prompt the model to translate from En to $X$ with higher quality.
+This is because the target-side distribution is now realistic and consistently close to the true target distribution, which has been shown to be crucial for in-context learning \citep{icl_bayesian_infer_xie2021explanation}.